ColaCap/ColaCap.github.io/_posts/2023-10-14-software-engineer-interview-guide.md

                 * Locks, Semaphores, Mutex, etc
             * Locality of reference, spatial locality
     * [Programming Interviews Exposed](https://www.google.com/search?q=Programming+Interviews+Exposed+.pdf&oq=Programming+Interviews+Exposed+.pdf&aqs=chrome.0.69i59j0i22i30l6j69i60.1026j0j7&sourceid=chrome&ie=UTF-8) (PIE)
-        * Depending on your commitment and timeline, you may want to start this part of the step and onwards before taking/finishing the CPSC 221 course above.
-It’s always better to start early as long as you can commit and study on your own. (you are basically learning the materials in CPSC 221 by yourself instead of being taught by the instructor.)
-If you wait until you finish CPSC 221 to start this step, you may not have enough time to get prepared for the interviews in time (especially if you are in a 2 year bachelor program like BCS at UBC).
-At the very least do in parallel (ie. you learnt strings/arrays in CPSC 221?
+        * If you are a student, depending on your commitment and timeline, you may want to start this part of the step and onwards before taking/finishing the DSA course above.
+It’s always better to start early as long as you can commit and study on your own. (you are basically learning the materials in the DSA course by yourself instead of being taught by the instructor.)
+If you wait until you finish the DSA course to start this step, you may not have enough time to get prepared for the interviews in time (especially if you are in a 2 year bachelor program like BCS at UBC).
+At the very least do in parallel (ie. you learnt strings/arrays in the DSA course?
 Finish the homework during the weekdays and go do those topics in this book during the weekends).
         * You can find the pdf easily on google
         * Chapters to read (Based on 3rd edition)
             * Introductory stuff (ie. chapter 1~3)
             * Thoroughly read chapters for the topics mentioned above.
 These directly help with the actual coding interviews
-                * 4. Linked Lists
+                * Ch 4.
+Linked Lists
-                * 5. Tree and Graph
+                * Ch 5.
+Tree and Graph
-                * 6. Array and String
+                * Ch 6.
+Array and String
-                * 7. Recursion
+                * Ch 7.
+Recursion
-                * 8. Sorting
+                * Ch 8.
+Sorting
-                * 9. Concurrency
+                * Ch 9.
+Concurrency
-                * 13. ~~Graphic~~ and Bit Manipulation
+                * Ch 13. ~~Graphic~~ and Bit Manipulation
                     * Graphic part is not necessary
             * These will help with verbal questions asked during interviews
-                * 10. Object Oriented Programming
+                * Ch 10.
+Object Oriented Programming
-                * 16. Knowledge based questions
+                * Ch 16.
+Knowledge based questions
-                * 17. Non Technical Questions
+                * Ch 17.
+Non Technical Questions
             * Appendix.
 Resumes
-            * **(Come back after doing Leetcode) **11.
+            * **(Come back after doing Leetcode)** 11.
 Design Patterns
     * [Cracking the Coding Interviews](https://www.google.com/search?q=cracking+the+coding+interview+pdf&oq=cracking+the+cod&aqs=chrome.0.35i39j69i57j35i39j46i67j0i67l2j0i20i263i512j0i67l3.1957j0j7&sourceid=chrome&ie=UTF-8) (CTCI)
         * You can find the pdf easily on google
         * Chapters to read (Based on 4th Edition)
             * Read all the introductory stuff before the section “Interview Questions”
             * **Solve every single questions** in these chapters
-                * 1. Array and Strings
+                * Ch 1.
+Array and Strings
-                * 2. Linked Lists
+                * Ch 2.
+Linked Lists
-                * 3. Stacks and Queues
+                * Ch 3.
+Stacks and Queues
-                * 4. Trees and Graphs
+                * Ch 4.
+Trees and Graphs
-                * 5. Bit Manipulation
+                * Ch 5.
+Bit Manipulation
-                * 8. Recursion
+                * Ch 8.
+Recursion
-                * 9. Sorting and Searching
+                * Ch 9.
+Sorting and Searching
             * Also do the chapters on “C++” (Ch.
 13)  and/or “Java” (Ch.
 14) (depending on the language you used)
-            * Read and understand Chapter 18.
+            * Read and understand Ch 18.
 Threads and Locks but solving the problems is optional.
-            * **(Come back after doing Leetcode) **7.
+            * **(Come back after doing Leetcode)** Ch 7.
 Object Oriented Design
             * **(Ignore for internships.
-Comeback to this when prepping for New Grad/Entry level positions) **12.
+Comeback to this when prepping for New Grad/Entry level positions)** Ch 12.
 System Design
     * [LeetCode](https://leetcode.com/)
         * [Grind 75](https://www.techinterviewhandbook.org/grind75?grouping=weeks&hours=16&weeks=10) (Newer version of [Blind 75](https://leetcode.com/discuss/general-discussion/460599/blind-75-leetcode-questions))
             * Recommended workload: 2 hours a weekday, 3 hours a weekend day => 16 hours a week.
 This will yield a total of 10 weeks to finish the 169 questions in Grind 75.
             * **Remember, you are probably taking courses at this point.
 Use your time wisely.**
             * Choose the language you are the most comfortable with.
                 * If you don’t have a preference, yet, Python is suggested as it will make interview-question-type of questions easier to code with.
-            * **After you’ve done all the Easy questions, you are now prepared to “start” applying for internships. **
+            * **After you’ve done all the Easy questions, you are now prepared to “start” applying for internships.**
                 * Refer to the “Applying to companies” section for details.
             * The more Medium questions you solve, the higher the chance of doing well on your interviews.
             * After finishing the 169 questions in Grind 75, you are probably good enough to do well on ‘many’ leetcode style interviews and the author of Grind 75 mentions that the returns of solving more problems diminish after 169 questions.
 I do agree with the diminishing returns in terms of value / effort perspective.
 However, even though the return does get diminished, a return is a return.
 The more returns you have, the higher chance of you doing the interviews well.
 So I suggest you to, at least, do more leetcode until you finish the “Company tagged questions” section below.
 This way, you can increase the chance of seeing the problem you know during the real interviews.
 (This should not be the purpose of solving leetcode problems.
 The purpose should be to learn/practice and get better at solving problems.
 However, it’s a side effect which will greatly increase your chance of passing the interview.)